Grathio/pre-markdown/README.md

 Set any of the following attributes to change the default behavior. (eg `<pre-markdown html="true" linkify="true">`

 All attributes are optional.

+- `css` : Link to an external CSS file to apply to the Markdown block.

+  - Note that an external CSS file will completely override the built-in CSS.

 - `html` : Set this to render HTML tags inside the Markdown. *Default: unset.
 HTML is escaped.*